-Understanding the Parties to a Condemnation Lawsuit
+Who Are the Key Parties in a Condemnation Lawsuit?

 Key Takeaways